Navigate the world of ISBNs, barcodes, and metadata to ensure your book is properly cataloged worldwide.

 One Format, One ISBN

 A common point of confusion for new authors is how ISBNs apply to different formats.
 The rule is simple: every distinct format of your book requires its own unique ISBN.
-Your paperback needs one, your hardcover needs another, and your audiobook needs a third.
-Even a significantly revised second edition requires a new ISBN.
-Understanding this system is crucial for professional cataloging and ensuring readers purchase the exact version they want.
+Your paperback needs one, your hardcover needs another, your eBook needs another, and your audiobook needs a fourth.
+Even a significantly revised second edition — typically defined as one where more than 20% of the content has changed — requires a new ISBN.
+Understanding this system is crucial for professional cataloging and ensuring readers purchase the exact version they intended.